emmakat/automatic-ripping-machine/README.md

     arm-combined:latest
 ```
 ### Fix the permissions on storage device
-`sudo chmod -R 777 /path/to/your/storage/`
+`sudo chmod -R 777 /path/to/your/storage`

 ### Edit the .abcde.conf configuration for your music settings
-This file is hidden, and located by default in your /home/arm/config directory
-You can use mine for inspiration (located in the setup directory) but please understand that it has been significantly customized for my particular needs.
+The default file will be copied into your /home/arm/config directory (it is a hidden file, if you wish to edit it, use `sudo nano .abcde.conf` from the config directory, then make changes from there.
+The version in the setup directory has been significantly customized for my particular needs.
 YMMV.

-### Open localhost:8080 and setup the admin account
+### Open localhost:8080/setup and create the admin account, then login to the account

+ARM should now be fully setup, and ripping should start when a disc is inserted.

 See the original project's [wiki](https://github.com/1337-server/automatic-ripping-machine/wiki/docker) for more information